astropy/astropy/docs/vo/index.rst

 would defeat the purpose of the prediction itself:

 >>> t_real, tab = conesearch.conesearch_timer(
-...
-6.088, -72.086, 0.5, catalog_db=result.url, verbose=False)
+...     c.ra.degrees, c.dec.degrees, 0.5, catalog_db=result.url, verbose=False)
-INFO: conesearch_timer took 9.04488611221 s on AVERAGE for 1 call(s). [...]
+INFO: conesearch_timer took 11.5103080273 s on AVERAGE for 1 call(s). [...]
 >>> t_real  # Actual execution time
-9.044886112213135
+11.510308027267456
 >>> tab.array.size  # Actual number of objects
-36386

-For better control of which Cone Search service to use, one can utilize the ``catalog_db`` keyword in :func:`~astropy.vo.client.conesearch.conesearch`.
+36184

+One can also search in a list of catalogs instead of a single one.
-In this example, we look for those containing 'guide*star' in their titles and only perform Cone Search using those services.
-As the first catalog in the list to successfully return non-zero results is used, the order of catalog names given in ``catalog_db`` is important:
+In this example, we look for all catalogs containing 'guide*star' in their titles and only perform Cone Search using those services.
+The first catalog in the list to successfully return non-zero result is used.
+Therefore, the order of catalog names given in ``catalog_db`` is important:

 >>> gsc_cats = conesearch.list_catalogs(pattern='guide*star')
 >>> gsc_cats